In a world of Whatsapp, Messenger, and Instagram, the way we communicate has changed.

 This is where you can really step it up a gear.

-If you’ve been in the Pay Per Call business for a little while, you’ve probably had multiple pay per call offers at the same time but as separate campaigns.
+If you’ve been in the pay-per-call business for a while, you’ve probably managed multiple pay-per-call offers as separate campaigns.

 But if you want to make the most out of every lead…